How to Make a Webcomic and How We Made Ours (2025)

 If you're creating an archive page where you need to display many of the same group of elements, the repeater is what you will use.
 Another example of using repeaters can be for your team's individual profiles on your about page or even your cast page.

-1. Create the archive page.
+Create the archive page.
 We personally would choose the "blank page" option and build it from the ground-up.

-2. Create a big box to contain your repeater.
+Create a box to contain your repeater.

-3. Drop a repeater element onto the page and into the box.
+Drop a repeater element onto the page and into the box.
 The repeater can be found by clicking the "(+) Add" button on the top left of your screen and selecting "Interactive".
 Choose any Hover Repeater and drop it onto your page.

-4. Customize your repeater.
+Customize your repeater.
 Make sure every image and text element you use is placeholder.
 Keep your images simple/blank and your text non-descriptive, because we will define their contents within the dataset.
 You'll notice when one element is moved around in one item, the same element moves in every other item as well.
 Get familiar with the settings and display options before moving on to the next step.

-5. Create a new dataset.
+Create a new dataset.
 On the left side of the editor, the second-to-last button is the CMS button.
 When you click it, it allows you to create a new collection, so do that.
 Name it "archive" or "archive list", select the "Multiple Items" option, and create.
 When you do this, the dataset will be added to the page.
 Only you can see this, and double-clicking it in the website editor will open the collection window.
 You can put it wherever you want.
-When creating a collection for the first time, it will probably open the collection window automatically.
+When creating a collection for the first time, it will probably open the collection window automatically

-6. Exit the collection and check how the webpage looks in the mobile editor by clicking the phone button at the upper left of the website editor.
+Exit the collection and check how the webpage looks in the mobile editor by clicking the phone button at the upper left of the website editor.

 Now you have the collection.
 We will be connecting page elements to each field and creating new fields to define various different things.
 For repeaters, you must create each field from scratch.
 Double-click the dataset element in the editor to re-open the collection.
 The collection can also be accessed via the CMS button on the left side of the editor in case you accidentally deleted the little box.